jyutzler/Bridge-Systems/system.md

 ## Defensive Bidding
 ### Doubles
 A double is for takeout over a partscore bid (4♦ or lower).
-In the direct position over a 1-level bid, it shows about 13+ total points and support for the unbid suits or 18+ points and any distribution.
+In the direct position over a 1-level bid, it shows support for the unbid suits and enough strength to warrant getting into the auction (usually 10+ points with shortness in opener's suit OR 18+ points and any distribution).
 In the balancing position it can be 2-3 points lighter.

 Advancer is expected to bid after a takeout double.